RaghadZeyad/HR-Attrition-Analysis/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

-##Author
+## Author

 Raghad Zeyad